 - If possible and if you have received appropriate training, use a portable fire extinguisher to:

-- and control a small fire.
+- or control a small fire.

-- Do not collect personal or official items; leave the area of the fire immediately and walk, do not run, to the exit and designated gathering area.
+- Do not collect personal or official items.
+Leave the area of the fire immediately and walk, do not run, to the exit and designated gathering area.

-If an individual is overexposed to smoke or chemical vapors, remove the person to an uncontaminated area and treat for shock.
+If an individual is overexposed to smoke or chemical vapors, remove the person to an uncontaminated area and get medical attention promptly.
 Do not enter the area if you suspect that a life-threatening condition still exists (such as heavy smoke or toxic gases).
-If CPR certified, follow standard CPR protocols.
-Get medical attention promptly.